sabio-engineering/cookbook-dvelp/handbook/developer-proficiency.md

 * Pull Requests are a tool for communication of new features and a spring-board for higher-level discussions around approach
-* Experienced and comfotable through the entire life-cycle of a feature, from ideation to delivery
+* Experienced and comfortable through the entire lifecycle of a feature, from ideation to delivery
 * Can understand business drivers and make solid proposals to the relevant stakeholders for building new features or refining existing ones